-Location: As of April, 2022, the U.S. Army Corp of Engineer's (USACE) National Inventory of Dams (NID) database indicates there are 22 dams in Bowie County.
+Location: As of April 2022, the U.S. Army Corp of Engineer's (USACE) National Inventory of Dams (NID) database shows there are 21 dams in Bowie County.
+Only 5 of the 21 dams are profiled in this plan due to the others have low significance regarding their rating.